Bobby Witt Jr. Player Props: Royals vs. Phillies

-The Kansas City Royals, including Bobby Witt Jr. (.467 on-base percentage in past 10 games, 160 points above season-long percentage), take on starting pitcher Aaron Nola and the Philadelphia Phillies at Citizens Bank Park, Friday at 7:05 PM ET.
+On Saturday, Bobby Witt Jr. (.457 on-base percentage in past 10 games, 149 points above season-long percentage) and the Kansas City Royals play the Philadelphia Phillies, whose starting pitcher will be Cristopher Sanchez.
+First pitch is at 6:05 PM ET.

-He racked up three hits (going 3-for-4 with a home run and two RBI) in his last appearance against the Mets.
+In his last game, he strung together two hits (going 2-for-5 with a home run and two RBI) against the Phillies.

 Bobby Witt Jr. Game Info & Props vs. the Phillies